-I was warned at the outset we might very well fail in our design: yet never dreamed of what proved to be the fact, that we should be left four-and-twenty hours in suspense and come within an ace of ultimate rejection.
-Captain Reid had primed himself; no sooner was the king on board, and the Hennetti question amicably settled, than he proceeded to express my request and give an abstract of my claims and virtues.
-The gammon about Queen Victoria's son might do for Butaritari; it was out of the question here; and I now figured as 'one of the Old Men of England,' a person of deep knowledge, come expressly to visit Tembinok's dominion, and eager to report upon it to the no less eager Queen Victoria.
+I was warned at the outset we might very well fail in our design;

+yet never dreamed of what proved to be the fact, that we should be left four-and-twenty hours in suspense and come within an ace of ultimate rejection.
+Captain Reid had primed himself; no sooner was the king on board, and the Hennetti question no sooner was the king on board, and the Hennetti question amicably settled, than he proceeded to express my request and give an abstract of my claims and virtues.
+The gammon about Queen Victoria's son might do for Butaritari; it was out of the Tembinok's dominion, and eager to report upon it to the no less eager Queen Victoria.
 The king made no shadow of an answer, and presently began upon a different subject.
-We might have thought that he had not heard, or not understood; only that we found ourselves the subject of a constant study.
+We might have thought he had not heard, or not understood; only that we found ourselves the subject of a constant study.
 As we sat at meals, he took us in series and fixed upon each, for near a minute at a time, the same hard and thoughtful stare.
-As he thus looked he seemed to forget himself, the subject and the company, and to become absorbed in the process of his thought; the look was wholly impersonal; I have seen the same in the eyes of portrait-painters.
-The counts upon which whites have been deported are mainly four: cheating Tembinok', meddling overmuch with copra, which is the source of his wealth, and one of the sinews of his power, 'peaking, and political intrigue.
+As he thus looked he seemed to forget himself, the subject and the company, and to become absorbed in the process of his thought; the look was wholly impersonal: I have seen the same in the eyes of portraitpainters.
+The counts upon which whites have been deported are mainly four: cheating Tembinok', meddling overmuch with copra, which is the source of his wealth and one of the sinews of his power, 'peaking, and political intrigue.
 I felt guiltless upon all; but how to show it?
 I would not have taken copra in a gift: how to express that quality by my dinner-table bearing?
 The rest of the party shared my innocence and my embarrassment.
-They shared also in my mortification when after two whole meal-times and the odd moments of an afternoon devoted to this reconnoitring, Tembinok' took his leave in silence.
-Next morning, the same undisguised study, the same silence, was resumed; and the second day had come to its maturity before I was informed abruptly that I had stood the ordeal.
-'I look your eye.
-You good man.
-You no lie,' said the king: a doubtful compliment to a writer of romance.
-Later he explained he did not quite judge by the eye only, but the mouth as well.
-'Tuppoti I see man,' he explained.
-'I no tavvy good man, bad man.
-I look eye, look mouth.
-Then I tavvy.
-Look eye, look mouth,' he repeated.
-And indeed in our case the mouth had the most to do with it, and it was by our talk that we gained admission to the island; the king promising himself (and I believe really amassing) a vast amount of useful knowledge ere we left.